2019 Washington Nationals season: August

 Heading to Citi Field for their first series against the division-rival New York Mets since the Mets' four-game sweep in late May, the Nationals picked up right where they left off, dropping the first two of three games thanks to bullpen blowups much like the ones that doomed them in their last go-round in Queens.
 On August 9, a resurgent Strasburg set a new franchise high in strikeouts but ended up with a no-decision after closer Sean Doolittle blew a three-run lead on a Todd Frazier home run in the ninth inning, then right fielder Adam Eaton missed a Michael Conforto line drive that fell in for a walk-off single.
 Despite 20-year-old left fielder Juan Soto delivering the fourth multi-homer game of his young career, homering twice for the first time in the 2019 season, and Corbin going toe-to-toe with Mets starter Noah Syndergaard, on August 10, it was veteran setup man Fernando Rodney's time to blow the save, giving up a home run to pinch-hitter Luis Guillorme—the first of his career—in the eighth inning to tie the game.
 Rodney shouldered the loss as he combined with the freshly acquired Hudson to give the Mets the lead, as Hudson surrendered a sacrifice fly by J. D. Davis that brought home an inherited runner.
 With second place in the division, first place in the wild card standings, and an eight-game winning streak for New York on the line, the Nationals salvaged the series with a 7–4 victory on August 11, with the big blows being delivered against the Mets bullpen by the second baseman Cabrera, who doubled in two runs against his former team, and center fielder Victor Robles, who came in as a defensive substitute and hammered a two-run home run off Edwin Díaz.
 Doolittle closed out the game for his first save of the season at Citi Field.
 Robles came into the game as a replacement for Soto, who injured his ankle rounding third base on Cabrera's go-ahead double.
 To the Nationals' relief, the injury was diagnosed after the game as a mild ankle sprain, keeping Soto off the injured list.
-In other positive injury news, the Nationals activated Kendrick the next day, optioning Stevenson back to Class-AA Harrisburg.
+In other positive injury news, the Nationals activated Kendrick the next day, optioning Stevenson back to Double-A Harrisburg.